redhat-marketplace/redhat-marketplace-operator/docs/getting-started.md

     # Start minikube
     minikube start

-    # We require a few additional steps as we are using Minikube.
+    # Minikube requires a few additional resources.
     # This command will install: operator-framework, prometheus operator, and kube-state
     make setup-minikube

-    # Ensure commands are available using eval
+    # Ensure commands are available using eval().
     eval $(minikube docker-env)
    ```